jenkinsci/bom/CONTRIBUTING.md

 By default the builds run with `-P-consume-incrementals`, so [incremental](https://jenkins.io/jep/305) versions of plugins cannot be resolved.
-To test an incremental version of a plugin, add the label `consume-incrementals` to the PR, which makes the builds run with `-Pconsume-incrementals` instead.
+To test an incremental version of Jenkins or a plugin, add the label `consume-incrementals` to the PR, which makes the builds run with `-Pconsume-incrementals` instead.

 If you lack triage permission and so cannot add this label, then you may instead: